Startr/WEB-Sage.Education-docs/docs/getting-started/quick-start/tab-docker/ManualDocker.md

 ## Quick Start with Docker 🐳

-Follow these steps to install Open WebUI with Docker.
+Follow these steps to install Sage WebUI with Docker.

-## Step 1: Pull the Open WebUI Image
+## Step 1: Pull the Sage WebUI Image

-Start by pulling the latest Open WebUI Docker image from the GitHub Container Registry.
+Start by pulling the latest Sage WebUI Docker image from the GitHub Container Registry.

 ```bash
 docker pull ghcr.io/open-webui/open-webui:main